frontlinesms/third-party-webservice-mocker/README.md

 ## TODO

+* make proxy controller to carry out configured rules
+* add URL mappings so all requests are given to the proxy controller
 * grails plugin to provide launching and shutdown from _Events.groovy
 * package as a JAR with jetty embedded